Bria-AI/BRIA-3.2/README.md

 # TL;DR

 Bria 3.2 is the next-generation commercial-ready text-to-image model.
-**With just 4 billion parameters**, it provides exceptional aesthetics and text rendering, evaluated to provide **equivalent results to Flux.1**
+**With just 4 billion parameters**, it provides exceptional aesthetics and text rendering, evaluated to provide **equivalent results to Flux.1, and outperform Adobe FireFly**.

 In Addition to being **built entirely on licensed data**, 3.2 provides several advantages for enterprise and commercial use:
 * Efficient Compute - the model is X3 smaller than the equivalent models in the market (4B parameters vs 12B parameters Flux.1)